Allow rsync task with / as remote host

 I don't know if the current issue is a feature or a bug.
 The remote path is double quoted but you don't double quote the local path.
 If the local path doesn't need to be double quoted, I wonder why the remote path should be.

 Meanwhile I updated my workaround in order it work in all situation.

-#9 Updated by Vladimir Vinogradenko about 1 year ago
+#9 Updated by Vladimir Vinogradenko over 1 year ago

 - Status changed from Fix In Progress to 15